libp2p/specs/connections/muxer-sel-in-sec-handshake.md

    round-trips, and allows the server to associate a different certificate with each application protocol, if desired.

 For the purpose of multiplexer negotiation, the types of multiplexers are coded as protocol names in the form of a list of strings, and inserted in the ALPN extension field.
-An example list as following:
+    An example list:

     ["/yamux/1.0.0", "/mplex/6.7.0", "libp2p"]